-The Ferry Division is responsible for the operation of seven vessels: three conventional monohulls referred to as "Spaulding Class" (the original vessel designer), and four high-speed catamarans.
-Before temporary service reductions due to COVID, these ferries operated the following routes for a total of approximately 20,560 yearly crossings.
+The Ferry Division is responsible for the operating seven vessels: three conventional monohulls referred to as "Spaulding Class" (the original vessel designer) and four high-speed catamarans.
+Before temporary service reductions due to COVID, these ferries operated the following routes for approximately 20,560 yearly crossings.
 Ferry service expanded service levels in FY 23/24 as customer demand returned.
 The service routes are as follows:

 - Larkspur / San Francisco

 - Sausalito / San Francisco

 - Tiburon / San Francisco

 - San Francisco / Angel Island

 - Seasonal service from Larkspur to Oracle Park San Francisco Giants games and special events at Oracle Park.

 - Seasonal (Special Event) service to and from Chase Center in Mission Bay began in 2020 (suspended since the COVID-19 pandemic).

 - Special service runs are provided for special events, such as the Bay to Breakers Race, San Francisco Pride Parade, and concerts at Oracle Park.
-The Ferry Division incrementally adjusts ferry service schedules to support an increase in demand and customer trends.
-The Ferry Division provides service seven days a week from four Marin County locations; Larkspur, Tiburon, Sausalito, and Angel Island to and from the Ferry Building in San Francisco.
+The Ferry Division incrementally adjusts ferry service schedules to support increased demand and customer trends.
+The Ferry Division provides service seven days a week from four Marin County locations; Larkspur, Tiburon, Sausalito, and Angel Island, and to and from the Ferry Building in San Francisco.

 The Ferry Division is responsible for the operations and maintenance of all its vessels, landside terminal operations, fuel storage and transfer system, and the Larkspur Ferry Terminal parking lot and overflow lot.
-The Ferry Division is also responsible for all vessel construction, dry-dockings, and capital improvements associated with its fleet.
+It is also responsible for all vessel construction, dry-dockings, and capital improvements associated with its fleet.

-The Ferry Division's Deputy General Manager is responsible for the overall management of the Ferry Division.
-This includes long-range planning, daily operations, and the two major organizational units that support operations and maintenance.
+The Ferry Division's Deputy General Manager is responsible for its overall management.
+This includes longrange planning, daily operations, and the two central organizational units that support operations and maintenance.